 Voluntary Roadside Maneuvers

 Suspects of DUI stops should politely refuse to complete the maneuvers.
+These sobriety tests are voluntary, and an officer can not force you to take them.
 In most cases, the officer is not using the maneuvers to determine whether or not a person is safe to drive as most people would think.
-Rather, the officer has already made the decision to arrest the driver and are using the maneuvers to further build their case against the suspect.
-These manuevers are very subjective; a person does only as well as the officer dictates, and if they already suspect a person for DUI, their evaluation may be biased.
+Rather, the officer has already made the decision to arrest the driver and is using the roadside sobriety maneuvers to further build their case against the suspect.
+These field sobriety tests are very subjective; a person does only as well as the officer dictates, and if they already suspect a person for DUI, their evaluation will be biased.

 Note: A chemical test (blood or breath) IS NOT a voluntary roadside maneuver.
 Unlike voluntary roadside manuevers, motorists can be penalized for refusing a chemical test by the Department of Motor Vehicles with the revocation of their driver’s license for a year or more.